Instuctor:

 Class plan

 Lecture material will be pre-recorded and available asynchronousy.
 Course work can be done asychronouly.
 Students can watch live lectures over zoom -- attendance is optional.
 There will be office hours with the instructor and the TAs remotely over zoom.
-Zoom links, lecture notes, recorded videos, programming resources, and assignments are posted on Moodle.
+Zoom links, lecture notes, recorded videos, programming resources, and assignments are posted on Canvas.
 Piazza will be used for asynchronous Q & A with the instructor and TAs.
 Answers to questions on Piazza are expected within 1-3 workdays approximately.
 No books are needed.

 Week-by-week outline (tentative)